Editorial Standards

 Downloading the Right Form and Version

-Always download Form 8857 and its Instructions from IRS.gov so you are using the current revision and address set.
+Always download Form 8857 and its Instructions from IRS.gov so you are using the current revision and address set (Form 8857 is not reissued every year the way Form 1040 is, so the June 2021 revision remains the current version for 2025 filings).
 The Instructions page also explains timelines, where to send the form, and the types of relief the IRS will consider based on your facts.

 Quick Actions After Download